 You’ve hopefully already got a list of criteria you’re after in a home.

 But one thing I want to cover is that as you progress in your search, you’ll see some homes that are managed by the homeowner, and others that are managed by real estate companies.

 My suggestion is to focus as much as possible on the homes that are managed by real estate companies.
 That way you’ve got a licensed 3rd party involved, striving to keep you and the owner of the property happy.

 Could you luck out with an owner-managed rental?
 Of course, it happens all the time, but I’ve been at this a long time and if you were related to me I would try to advise you against going the managed-by-owner route.

 Most rental management companies have policies and procedures in place to handle any number of issues that can arise, but with an individual owner, you just never know.

 This is just one example, but what if your A/C goes out in the middle of July, but the owner is on vacation out of the country and you can’t reach them?

-I hope this brief guide has given you some things to think about, and if you do decide to rent here in Florida I hope it helps a great rental.
+I hope this brief guide has given you some things to think about, and if you do decide to rent here in Florida I hope it helps you find a great rental.